Discrete versions of the transport equation and the Shepp-Olkin conjecture: Geodesics for continuous random variables

-where $\alpha(t) := -\frac{1}{2} V'(t)$.
-Since we have $\frac{\partial}{\partial t} \alpha(t)= \sum_{i=1}^n p_i'^2 \geq 0,$ we apply Theorem~\ref{th:PerturbedTranslation} to show that the entropy $H(t)$ of $f_t$ is a concave function of $t$.
-The conditions of Remark \ref{rem:tech} can all be directly verified in this case; the key is that $g_t(x)/f_t(x)$ is a linear function of $x$ and $h_t(x)/f_t(x)$ is quadratic in $x$.
-This argument works for any Gaussian densities of the form \eqref{eq:gaussapprox}, where $V''(t) \leq 0$ and $\mu(t)$ is an affine function of $t$. \end{proof} \begin{remark} It is possible to use the explicit expression for the entropy of a Gaussian random variable to prove Theorem~\ref{th:SOCont} directly.
-However, as there is no explicit expression for the entropy of a sum of Bernoulli variables, it is not possible to adapt such a proof in the discrete Shepp-Olkin case, and we require the assumption that all $p_i' \geq 0$ in that case. \end{remark}
+\begin{remark} It is possible to use the explicit expression for the entropy of a Gaussian random variable to prove Theorem~\ref{th:SOCont} directly.
+However, as there is no explicit expression for the entropy of a sum of Bernoulli variables, it is not possible to adapt such a proof in the discrete Shepp--Olkin case, and we require the assumption that all $p_i' \geq0$ in that case. \end{remark}